 6.2 Nursery rearing of marine fin fishes is essential in cage culture for reducing the culture duration during grow-out.
 Three types of nursery systems are preferably used: hapa-based nursery in earthen ponds, recirculating aquaculture system (RAS) based nursery and concrete or FRP tank-based flow-through nursery.
 These nursery facilities should be established near to cage site for ease of fish transfer.

 6.3 Feed used in the nursery should be appropriate for fish species.
-Feeding frequency of 4-5 time/day at 8-12% body weight is recommended.
+Feeding frequency of 4 to 5 time/day at 8 percent to 12 percent body weight is recommended.
 The feeding rate varies with the size of the fingerlings and species reared.

-6.4 For the majority of the species, with proper nursery management, advanced fry of 2.5 cm (0.5 to 0.6 g) stocked at 500 nos/m3 should reach 6.25 cm (5.0 g) within 45 days.
-Optimum feed size to avoid size variation should be 0.8 to 1.2 mm, at 12% of body weight.
-During the later phase of nursery, early fingerlings stocked at 5.0 g size should attain 25.0 g size in 30 days at a stocking density of 300/m3 with a feeding rate of 10% body weight.
+6.4 For the majority of the species, with proper nursery management, advanced fry of 2.5 cm (0.5 g to 0.6 g) stocked at 500 nos/m3 should reach 6.25 cm (5.0 g) within 45 days.
+Optimum feed size to avoid size variation should be 0.8 mm to 1.2 mm, at 12 percent of body weight.
+During the later phase of nursery, early fingerlings stocked at 5.0 g size should attain 25.0 g size in 30 days at a stocking density of 300/m3 with a feeding rate of 10 percent body weight.
 Therefore, during the entire nursery duration, advanced fry of 2.5 cm size should reach 25.0 g in two and half months (75 days).

-6.5 Indian pompano, being a fast-moving pelagic fish, dissolved oxygen requirement is very high; therefore, during nursery, the dissolved oxygen concentration should always be above 4.5 ppm.
+6.5 Indian Pompano, being a fast-moving pelagic fish, dissolved oxygen requirement is very high; therefore, during nursery, the dissolved oxygen concentration should always be above 4.5 ppm.

-6.6 With proper feeding and water quality management, expected survival in RAS and indoor tank-based cultures should be above 96%, whereas in hapa-based earthen ponds, more than 90-95% survival is expected.
+6.6 With proper feeding and water quality management, expected survival in RAS and indoor tank-based cultures should be above 96 percent, whereas in hapa-based earthen ponds, more than 90 percent to 95 percent survival is expected.

 6.7 Fishes are very active during nursery rearing; therefore, they tend to jump to at least 15.0 cm above the water level.
 Thus, the water level should be at least 30.0 cm below the tank surface to avoid fish fingerlings falling out of water.
 It is suggested to cover the tank surface with fish net to avoid fish jumping out of the tank.